We may earn income from links in this post. Please read this Disclosure for details.

 3. Sample Traditional Day of the Dead Cancun Food and Drink

-One food you must try during Day of the Dead is the deliciously sweet pan de muerto, an anise and orange-scented egg bread shaped into a skull and crossbones form.
+One food you must try during Day of the Dead is the deliciously sweet pan de muerto.

-- chachacuas (savoury tamales)
+- chachacuas (savoury tamales),

-- pozole pork and hominy stew
+- pozole pork and hominy stew,

-- lechon (roast pork)
+- lechon (roast pork),

 - tamale de cazuela,

-- tamalitos (small tamales)
+- tamalitos (small tamales),

-- Tikin Xic, a Yucatec Mayan dish of marinated fish wrapped in banana leaf.
+- Tikin Xic, a Yucatec Mayan dish of marinated fish wrapped in banana leaf,

-- atole, a hot corn and masa drink
+- atole, a hot corn and masa drink,

-- cacao, hot chocolate
+- cacao, hot chocolate,

-- Hanal Pixán sweets
+- Hanal Pixán sweets.

 Small portions of these dishes and drinks are presented at ancestral gravesites as well as on altars within the home.